Mezzanine-UI/mezzanine/README.md

 @include mzn-core.styles();
 ```

-then import this file at your root
+Then, import it at the root node.

 ```jsx
 import './main.scss';